-Save $75.94 when you by this Tamron 18-270mm .
-Bundle comes with: Tiffen 62mm Photo Essentials Filter Kit, New Leaf PLUS 3 Year Service Plan, and a Tamron 18-270mm and Shipping is free! .
-Bonus: No sales tax either, unless you live in New York or New Jersey.
+Save $75.94 when you buy this Tamron 18-270mm .
+This Value Bundle comes with a Tiffen 62mm Photo Essentials Filter Kit, New Leaf PLUS 3yr Lens Warranty and a Tamron 18-270mm and Shipping is free! .

 Tamron 60TH ANNIVERSARY MODEL 18-270MM Di II VC PZD THE WORLD'S LIGHTEST, SMALLEST 15X ZOOM, WITH TAMRON'S FIRST PZD (PIEZO DRIVE) AF SYSTEM

 A light, compact, ultra-high-power 15x zoom lens with PZD (Piezo Drive) the first Piezoelectric internal autofocus motor by Tamron exclusively for digital SLR cameras with APS-C sized sensors.

 The acclaimed Tamron 18-270mm VC ultra zoom for APS-C format DSLRs has reached an astonishing new level of compactness, performance,and speed with the addition of PZD (Piezo Drive), an innovative ultrasonic autofocus motor based on an advanced piezoelectric design.
 The result is a lens that's considerably lighter, and noticeably shorter and slimmer (filter diameter: 62mm) than any previous lens in its class, and provides faster, quieter auto-focusing.

 Signature features that have made this amazingly versatile lens the world standard in its class have been retained.
 They include a 28-419mm equivalent (15X) zoom range, an improved, lightweight, compact Vibration Compensation (VC) system, macro focusing to 0.49m (19.3 inches) throughout, and, of course, superlative imaging performance.